 A survey conducted in 2003 by one of World Vision’s partners in the Greater Afram Plains of Ghana sought to determine how many of World Vision’s drilled wells were still functioning, since some of them were constructed as early as 1990.

 Results showed that 92.5 percent of the 1,668 wells surveyed still had functioning hand pumps, and 94.5 percent of the wells were still providing an adequate supply of safe water.

 These results are encouraging when compared to UNICEF studies.
-The estimated failure rate of wells drilled by other organizations is 40 percent to 50 percent after three years, and 80 percent after five years.
+The estimated failure rate of wells drilled by other organizations in sub-Saharan Africa is 40 percent to 50 percent after three years, and 80 percent after five years.

 WASH stands for “Water, Sanitation, Hygiene,” and it is something we are dedicated to.
 Working with our partner World Vision, our WASH programs approach the world’s challenges for safe water, improved sanitation, and good hygiene in an integrated manner.